venysssssssssss/AwsOverview/README.md

 - Example: move files that are not accessed for 60 days to EFS-IA.
 - Transparent to the applications accessing EFS.

-### 5.13.
+### 5.12.
 Shared Responsibility Model for EC2 Storage

-- AWS
+- AWS:
   - Infrastructure.
   - Replication for data for EBS volumes & EFS drives.
   - Replacing faulty hardware.
   - Ensuring their employees cannot access your data.
-- You
+- You:
   - Setting up backup / snapshot procedures.
   - Setting up data encryption.
   - Responsibility of any data on the drives.
   - Understanding the risk of using EC2 Instance Store.

-### 5.14.
+### 5.13.
 Amazon FSx - Overview

 - Launch 3rd party high-performance file systems on AWS.
 - Fully managed service.
 - Products:
-  - FSx for Lustre
+  - FSx for Lustre.
-  - FSx for Windows File Server
+  - FSx for Windows File Server.
-  - FSx for NetApp ONTAP
+  - FSx for NetApp ONTAP.

-#### 5.14.1.
+#### 5.13.1.
 Amazon FSx for Windows File Server

 - A fully managed, highly reliable, and scalable Windows native shared file system.
 - Built on Windows File Server.